Cyber-Domain-Ontology/CDO-Utility-Local-UUID/CONTRIBUTE.md

 # Contributing to CDO-Utility-Local-UUID

+This repository follows [CDO "Git-flow" branching](https://cyberdomainontology.org/ontology/development/#branching-cdo-git-flow).
+In short:

+* Please file Pull Requests against `develop`.
+* If you wish to track this repository at a certain version, please use Git submodules to note what version you tracked.

 This project uses [the `pre-commit` tool](https://pre-commit.com/) for linting.
 The easiest way to install it is with `pip`:
 ```bash
 pip install pre-commit